 Temperature

-Fig trees historically developed in warmer climates, such as the Mediterranean and the Middle East.
-As a result, some fig trees cannot tolerate excessive cold or frosts.
+Fig trees historically developed in warmer climates (such as the Mediterranean and the Middle East).
+As a result, many fig trees cannot tolerate excessive cold or frost.

-If you live in a cold climate, these trees in a container should be brought indoors for the winter.
-However, this may become impractical as the tree ages and grows larger.
+If you live in a cold climate, fig trees in a container should be brought indoors for the winter.
+Note that this may become impractical as the tree ages and grows larger.

 Remember that fig trees put down deep roots very quickly.
-If your container has holes in the bottom, a fig tree can easily root itself to the ground in a season.
+If your container has holes in the bottom, a fig tree can easily root itself to the ground outside in a single season.

 Watering